My Back Story - My Fight Against Back Pain

 What the hell was that?!

-So I took a minute to compose myself and did some stretches.
+So I took a minute to compose myself, did some stretches, and the pain faded away.

-But when I tried jogging again the same thing happened after a few strides.
+However when I tried jogging again the exact same thing happened after a few strides.

 And I didn’t know it at the time but this would be the last time I would ever be able to go for a jog.

-Over the next year I tried everything to fix the problem.
+Over the course of the next year I tried everything to fix the problem.
+Absolutely everything.

-So in my desperation to get rid of my problem I had to take the decision to go down the medical route.
+So in my desperation to get rid of my problem and having exhausted all my options, I had to take the decision to go down the medical route.

 And after numerous consultations, X-rays, CT scans, and an MRI, my consultant eventually diagnosed the cause of my problem as a double fracture in my lower spine (between L5-S1).

-He said that these fractures was causing spondylosis and would require spinal-fusion surgery to correct.
+He said that these fractures were causing spondylosis and would require spinal-fusion surgery to correct.

-Which was a worrying thing to hear as a guy in his mid-twenties.
+Which is a worrying thing for anyone to hear, but even more so for a guy in his mid-twenties.

-He told me my problem was a common one in sportsmen and he’d successfully carried out similar surgery on numerous Premier league footballers.
+He told me my problem was a common one in sportsmen and that he’d successfully carried out similar surgeries on a number of premier league footballers.

-And nine out of ten people are as good as new afterwards.
+And that nine out of ten people are as good as new afterwards.

-And because of my age and levels of fitness I would fly through it with no trouble and be back on a football pitch within 6 weeks.
+Also because of my age and fitness levels I would fly through it with no trouble at all and be back on a football pitch within 6 weeks.

 Now to a guy who had been kicking his heels in frustration for over a year, depressed as hell at not being able to play the sport he loved, this was music to my ears.